 Common Mistakes When Seasoning With Salt

 Salt is critical for bringing out flavors in the foods we cook.
-One of my problems with eating out, especially at good restaurants, I find chefs often over salt their dishes.
+One of my problems with eating out, especially at good restaurants, is that I find chefs often oversalt their dishes.
 What do recipes mean when they say "salt, to taste."

 Regarding Salt

-Salt functions as an electrolyte in the body and plays an absolutely vital role in cell function.
-Salt is essential: no salt equals death.
+Salt is an electrolyte in the body and plays a vital role in cell function.
+It is essential: no salt equals death.

-While not using enough salt in our cooking thankfully won't kill us, salt is absolutely the most important and universally applicable spice there is.
-Technically, salt is not a spice, it is a mineral.
+While not using enough salt in our cooking won't kill us, salt is the most important and universally applicable spice.
+Technically, salt is not a spice; it is a mineral.
 Salt is the only rock that we eat.

 And not just people - all animals are drawn to salt.
-There must be something hard-wired into us that seeks out salt because of the vital role it plays in our chemistry.
+There must be something hard-wired into us that seeks out salt because of its vital role in our chemistry.
 And, just as poisons are bitter to reduce the likelihood of accidental ingestion, salt is tasty, and we seek it out.

-Coincidentally - or most likely not coincidentally - bitter and salty are two of the main flavors that we can taste.
-We recognize bitterness so we can stay away from it.
-We recognize salty so we can eat more of it.
+Coincidentally—or most likely not coincidentally—bitter and salty are two of the main flavors that we can taste.
+We recognize bitterness, so we can avoid it, and salt, so we can eat more of it.
 Pass the chips, please.

-One of the most common mistakes that novice cooks make is not using enough salt.
-I know that can be a dangerous thing to say in this day and age where there is such a push for low-sodium options, but the problem is that salt, and a ton of it, can be found in almost all processed foods.
+One of novice cooks' most common mistakes is not using enough salt.
+I know that can be dangerous in this day and age where there is such a push for low-sodium options, but the problem is that salt, and a ton of it, can be found in almost all processed foods.

 If you don't believe me, check the labels and the sodium content.
-By staying away from processed foods and by using salt appropriately, we can all enjoy great tasting foods without blowing our sodium intake.
+Avoiding processed foods and using salt appropriately allows us to enjoy great-tasting foods without blowing our sodium intake.

 Remember, if you make a cake and add one teaspoon of salt to the batter, that might sound like a lot, but you'll be cutting that cake into sixteen to twenty pieces, so each piece will only contain 1/20-1/16th teaspoon of salt.
-That's roughly 120-150mg of added sodium per slice, keeping in mind that some of the ingredients contain sodium naturally.
+That's roughly 120-150mg of added sodium per slice, considering that some ingredients contain sodium naturally.

-While I am not a nutritionist, it is hard to argue with numbers like that.
-Stay away from processed foods, only splurge occasionally at restaurants and cook for yourself and your family.
+While I am not a nutritionist, arguing with numbers like that is hard.
+Stay away from processed foods, only splurge occasionally at restaurants, and cook for yourself and your family.
 This seems to be a reasonable recipe for lowering sodium intake.

 When to Use Salt